A little dip for sea bass, a big meal for humanity? In France it's testing time for fish on the Moon.

 To begin the search for the perfect astro-fish to serve on the moon, Przybyla and her colleagues narrowed a list of hundreds of species down to a handful.
 Criteria?
 Fish with modest oxygen requirements, low carbon dioxide production, a short hatching time and strong resistance to charged particles, as life forms are exposed to radiation during space travel.

-They therefore decided to probe the integrity of the eggs produced by two species: la European sea bass (dicentrarchus labrax) is the umbrella boccadoro (argyrosomus regius).
+They therefore decided to test the integrity of the eggs produced by two species: la European sea bass (dicentrarchus labrax) to the goldmouth croaker (argyrosomus regius).

 The egg containers were initially shaken using an instrument called an orbital shaker: the first test passed brilliantly.
 Much stronger stress followed with a different machine that simulated the launch of a Russian Soyuz rocket.